bfirsh/rrun/README.md

 # rrun

-rrun rsyncs the current directory thens runs a command over ssh.
+rrun rsyncs the current directory then runs a command over ssh.

 This seems to be a really common pattern, and I was surprised to find there isn't a good solution to doing this.
 So, here's a ridiculously simple shell script.